Deep-Symmetry/beat-link-trigger/README.md

     alt="Donate" src="https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif"></a> using PayPal

 > If enough people jump on board, we may even be able to get a newer
-> CDJ to experiment with, although that's an unlikely stretch goal.
+> CDJ to experiment with, although that&rsquo;s an unlikely stretch goal.
 > :grinning:

 ## Compatibility